Existenz

 Existenz (stylized as eXistenZ) is a 1999 science fiction horror film written, produced and directed by David Cronenberg.
-The film follows Allegra Geller (Jennifer Jason Leigh), a game designer who finds herself targeted by assassins while playing a virtual reality game of her own creation.
+The film follows Allegra Geller (Jennifer Jason Leigh), a game designer who becomes the target of assassins while playing a virtual reality game of her own creation.
 An international co-production between Canada, the United Kingdom, and France, it also stars Jude Law, Ian Holm, Don McKellar, Callum Keith Rennie, Sarah Polley, Christopher Eccleston, Willem Dafoe, and Robert A. Silverman.

 The film received mostly positive reviews upon release.
-Cronenberg was awarded a Silver Bear for Outstanding Artistic Contribution at the 49th Berlin International Film Festival for the film.
+Cronenberg was awarded the Silver Bear for Outstanding Artistic Contribution at the 49th Berlin International Film Festival.

 Plot

-In the near-future, biotechnological virtual reality game consoles known as "game pods" have replaced electronic ones.
-The pods present "UmbyCords" that attach to "bio-ports", connectors surgically inserted into players' spines.
+In the near-future, virtual reality games are played on biotechnological "game pods" that attach to people's "bio-ports", connectors surgically inserted into players' spines.
 Two game companies, Antenna Research and Cortical Systematics, compete against each other.
-In addition, a group of fanatics called Realists fight both companies to prevent the "deforming" of reality.
+In addition, a group of fanatics called Realists fight both companies, decrying the "deforming" of reality by virtual reality games.

-Antenna Research's Allegra Geller, a world renowned game designer, is demonstrating her latest virtual reality game, eXistenZ, to a focus group.
-A Realist named Noel Dichter shoots Allegra in the shoulder with an organic pistol he smuggled past security.
-As the security team guns down Dichter, security guard and publicist Ted Pikul rushes to Geller and escorts her outside.
+World-renowned game designer Allegra Geller demonstrates Antenna Research's latest virtual reality game, eXistenZ, to a focus group.
+The demonstration is disrupted by Noel Dichter, a Realist who shoots Allegra with an organic pistol he smuggled past security.
+As Dichter is gunned down, security guard and publicist Ted Pikul escorts Geller to safety.

 Geller discovers that her pod, which contains the only copy of eXistenZ, may have been damaged.
 Pikul reluctantly agrees to have a bio-port installed in his spine so they can jointly test the game's integrity.
-Allegra takes him to a gas station run by a black-marketeer named Gas, who deliberately installs a faulty bio-port.
-He reveals his intention to kill Geller for the bounty on her head.
-Pikul kills Gas, and the two escape to a former ski lodge used by Kiri Vinokur, Geller's mentor.
-Vinokur and his assistant repair the damaged pod and give Pikul a new bio-port.
+Allegra takes him to a gas station run by black-marketeer Gas, who deliberately installs a faulty bio-port into Pikul's spine.
+He reveals his intention to kill Geller for the bounty on her head, but Pikul kills him.
+The two hide at a former ski lodge used by Geller's mentor Kiri Vinokur, who repairs the damaged pod and gives Pikul a new bio-port.

-Geller and Pikul enter the game, and meet with D'Arcy Nader, a video game shop owner, who provides them with new "micro pods".
-They activate the new pods and enter a deeper layer of virtual reality.
-They assume new identities as workers in a game pod factory.
+Testing the game, Geller and Pikul meet D'Arcy Nader, who provides them with new "micro pods," enabling them to enter a deeper layer of virtual reality.
+There they assume new identities as workers Larry Ashen and Barb Bricken in a game pod factory.
 Another worker in the factory, Yevgeny Nourish, claims to be their Realist contact.
-At a Chinese restaurant near the factory, Nourish recommends that they order the special for lunch.
+At a Chinese restaurant near the factory, Nourish instructs that they order "the special" for lunch.
 Pikul eats the unappetizing special, and constructs a pistol from the inedible parts.
-He sarcastically threatens Geller, then shoots the Chinese waiter.
-When the pair return to the game store, Hugo Carlaw informs them that Nourish is actually a double agent for Cortical Systematics, and the waiter Pikul murdered was the actual contact.
+He impulsively threatens Geller, then shoots the Chinese waiter.
+When the pair return to the game store, Hugo Carlaw informs them that Nourish is actually a double agent for Cortical Systematics, and the waiter which Pikul murdered was the actual contact.